openfaas/docs/docs/deployment/troubleshooting.md

 ### Is my function's name too long?

-When using Kubernetes along with the Function CRD, a function's name can be no longer than 63 characters.
+When using OpenFaaS Standard or OpenFaaS for Enterprises along with the Function CRD, a function's name can be no longer than 63 characters.
 This is due to a limitation on the length of label selectors within Kubernetes.

 If you need longer names for the sake of organisation, then consider [using namespaces](/reference/namespaces) to partition your functions.